whotracksme/whotracks.me/blog/generating_adblocker_filters.md

 header_img: blog/blog-generate-adb-filters.jpg
 +++

+*TL;DR*  In this post we see how to:

+1. Load the data from `whotracks.me` to get access to tracker's information
+2. Create a mapping from tracking categories to list of domains
+3. Filter each domain based on the amount of tracking of each *app*
+3. Generate a filter list for each category

 Most popular content blockers are using filter lists to decide what requests leaving the browser should be blocked.
 In this regard, filter lists act as a